-- Assuming you are paying an average of 16% or higher interest rates across your combined unsecured debts, would getting the rates cut in half allow you to continue making your credit card payments while meeting all other monthly bills and obligations?
+- Assuming you’re paying an average of 16% or higher interest rates across your combined unsecured debts, would getting these rates cut in half allow you to continue making your credit card payments while meeting all other monthly bills and obligations?

 - If your interest rates were cut on your major bank issued credit cards, and your payments lowered, would the new lower monthly payment allow you to save money each month in order to start building savings that you can use in an emergency instead of a credit card?

 - Do you have a dependable income and the discipline to stick to your debt consolidation payment plan?

 How does credit counseling reduce my bills?

 You contact a credit counseling service, typically over the phone, and walk through a simple budget analysis with a certified counselor.
 This will consist of questions about your debts, regular monthly bills, and your income.
-The counseling agency will have some set criteria they use that will identify which of your accounts can be accepted into the debt management plans they offer.
-The credit counselor uses their mostly automated system to contact the credit card companies you owe, putting forward a repayment plan.
+The counseling agency will have some set criteria they use that will identify which of your accounts can be accepted into the debt management (DMP) plans they offer.
+The credit counselor uses their automated system to contact the credit card companies you owe, putting forward a repayment plan.
 Most of this can be handled in one call to the counseling agency if you are prepared with an outline of your income, and your monthly bills.

 - Your credit card balances.